wfslithtaivs/Coursera-tasks/README.md

 - Extracting only the measurements on the mean and standard deviation for each measurement.
 - Applying descriptive activity names to name the activities in the data set
 - Appropriately labeling the data set with descriptive variable names.
-- From the data set in step 4, creating a second, independent tidy data set with the average of each variable for each activity and each subject and saving it in text file.
+- Creating independent tidy data set with the average of each variable for each activity and each subject.
+- Saving new data set in the text file.

 ====================